 After applying this coil cleaner, the foaming action works to dislodge debris inside the coil.
 Rinsing the coil after using this cleaner is not required, but I recommend spraying down the coil with water to ensure that all debris is clear from the coil.

 Although it doesn't pack the punch of some of the more expensive cleaners, the Frost King AC Coil Foam Cleaner is perfect for those on a budget.

 The Frost King Air Conditioner Coil Foam Cleaner is a detergent-based foaming coil cleaner.
 It is ready to use and comes in a spray can for easy application.

 I would recommend that you first use a brush on your coil to dislodge debris before applying this foam cleaner.
 This will help the foaming action of this cleaner to efficiently remove dirt and grime from a clogged coil.

-If you are using this spray on an evaporator coil, then rinsing the coil after cleaning it is optional.
+If you are using this on an evaporator coil, then rinsing the coil after cleaning it is optional.
 After turning the AC back on, the condensation on the evaporator coil should be enough to wash away the residue and foam from the coil.

 First of all, it should be noted that this cleaner is NOT for use on indoor coils.
+Only use it outdoors.